 Both countries were also the home of flourishing Jewish communities for hundreds of years.
 Walk the neighborhoods of Sigmund Freud, Theodore Herzl, Arthur Schnitzler, and Arnold Schoenberg, and explore the dynamic impact and contribution that Jews made, particularly to Western civilization, at the turn of the century.
 In Prague’s Old Town, visit the shuls, museum, memorial, and cemetery, and stroll through the charming Jewish Quarter to get a taste of medieval Jewish life.

 Tragically, in both Austria and Czechoslovakia, Jewish life was largely annihilated during the Holocaust.
 We will visit concentration camps and memorials and investigate the role played by the Austrians as perpetrators of the Shoah.
 We will also discuss the rebirth of Jewish life in both countries.

-The July 2023 Melton seminar to Vienna, Salzburg & Prague will be led by Avi Ben-Hur.
-The seminar is open to adults who enjoy in-depth Jewish educational travel, including all Melton students and graduates.
+The Melton tour to Vienna, Salzburg & Prague will be led by Avi Ben-Hur.
+Melton travel is open to adults of all ages.

 We encourage you to read Gil’s Travel Protection Recommendation thoroughly, advising that you purchase comprehensive travel insurance that covers both “cancellation for any reason” and for “COVID-related” reasons.
 Even where your destination does not presently restrict travel due to COVID, we still recommend you purchase a policy with such coverage.